Kigali Genocide Memorial Centre Rwanda Tour

 Kigali Genocide Memorial Centre Rwanda Tour Detailed Itinerary

-0900 Hours: Kigali Genocide Memorial Centre Rwanda Tour begins with pick up from your hotel/ residence after breakfast followed by a transfer to the genocide memorial centre in Gisozi.
+0900 Hours: Kigali Genocide Memorial Centre, Rwanda Tour begins with pickup from your hotel/residence after breakfast, followed by a transfer to the genocide memorial centre in Gisozi.

-The exact number is not known as many remains are still unidentified.
-You need to remember that whole families were killed so there may not have been anyone left to look for a lost relative.
+The exact number is not known, as many remains are still unidentified.
+You need to remember that whole families were killed, so there may not have been anyone left to look for a lost relative.

-At the end there are 3 rooms which are extremely disturbing: one with dozens of photographs of children who perished (donated to the Memorial by their family members), one with human skulls and bones found at the site of the Memorial, and one with clothes, also uncovered there.
+At the end, there are 3 rooms which are extremely disturbing: one with dozens of photographs of children who perished (donated to the Memorial by their family members), one with human skulls and bones found at the site of the Memorial, and one with clothes, also uncovered there.

-Here, you will find enlarged photos of just a few children who represent all those that were killed.
+Here, you will find enlarged photos of just a few children who represent all those who were killed.
 Their names are printed in huge letters above the pictures, mostly showing smiling toddlers and happy kids, and in front of them are plaques with some information about each child.

-After this emotionally exhausting tour you walk out of the building into the gardens.
-It’s beautiful and peaceful there, very green and well maintained, but then you realize that those huge slabs of concrete are the mass graves.
+After this emotionally exhausting tour, you walk out of the building into the gardens.
+It’s beautiful and peaceful there, very green and well-maintained, but then you realize that those huge slabs of concrete are the mass graves.

-There is a Wall of Names which looks a bit strange, as if it hasn’t been finished, as there are certainly not 250,000 names on it.
+There is a Wall of Names, which looks a bit strange, as if it hasn’t been finished, as there are certainly not 250,000 names on it.
 And that’s precisely it: it’s not finished because the bodies are still being identified.
 Some may never be identified.
 But at least they found a beautiful resting place.

-The Genocide is very much alive in people’s minds so getting to know this part of their history is very important.
-Especially that it’s one of the biggest, most shameful stains on the international community’s conscience as it could have been prevented.
+The Genocide is very much alive in people’s minds, so getting to know this part of their history is very important.
+Especially that it’s one of the biggest, most shameful stains on the international community’s conscience, as it could have been prevented.

 Later, we transfer you back to the hotel/ residence.